urbanware-org/honeypot-wasp/README.md

 Use your web browser to navigate to the directory on your website which contains the honeypot file.
 The page will return code **500** (**Internal server error**).

-After that the attempted access has been logged into the given log file.
+After that, the attempted access has been logged into the given log file.
 For example:

 ```
 [2018-04-28 - 09:42:10] Attempt to access 'https://www.foo.bar/admin'